 Olsztyn was founded in the 14th century and was originally under the control and influence of the Teutonic Order prior to coming under Polish control following the Treaty of Toruń in 1466.

-The castle is well-maintained with a splendid enclosed courtyard and city views.
+The castle in Olsztyn is well-maintained with a splendid enclosed courtyard and city views.
 It was built between 1346-1353, and in the early days was the home of the Teutonic Knights.
 The Museum of Warmia & Masuria is housed inside the castle.

 Olsztyn is a renowned cultural and academic centre, boasting a large Philharmonic Orchestra and a university in addition to numerous cinemas, theatres, restaurants and cafes.